Skip to next element

 Well-known breeds, such as schnauzers and poodles are popular because they give off less dander.
 Even long-haired, furry friends like the Irish water spaniel and the soft-coated wheaten terrier are popular breeds for people who have pet-dander sensitivities.

-One of the most effective and convenient ways to control pet dander, and an essential step if you have dog allergies, is to invest in a high-quality air purifier with a high efficiency air filter and a strong motor.
+One of the most effective and convenient ways to control pet dander, and an essential step if you have dog allergies, is to invest in a high-quality air purifier with HEPA filters and a strong motor.
 These filters have fine sieves that trap small, microscopic particles, keeping them from landing on your eyes, skin, or nose.
 A strong motor will ensure your purifier has strong air flow to clean your indoor space.

 Whether you need to reduce dog allergies or simply want to reduce airborne particles in your home, you can find the perfect room air purifier for your needs and your budget from Oransi!